Deep Reinforcement Learning for Traveling Purchaser Problems: Experiments

-In terms of the runtime, all baseline heuristics and our DRL-based approach can produce a solution within an average of 0.1 seconds for U-TPP instances of all four sizes.
-In general, GSH+TRH takes the least time, but the advantage is approximately negligible in practice.
-However, for more challenging R-TPP instances, the solution time of baseline heuristics increases significantly with the instance size, as shown in Figure \ref{fig_5}(b)-(d).
+In terms of the runtime, all methods, including the baseline heuristics and our DRL-based approach, can produce a solution within an average of 0.1 seconds for U-TPP instances of all four sizes.
+Generally, GSH+TRH is slightly faster, but the difference is approximately negligible in practice.
+However, for more challenging R-TPP instances, the runtime differences become more pronounced.
+As shown in Figure \ref{fig_5}(b)-(d), the runtime of baseline heuristics increases significantly with the instance size.
 GSH+TRH and CAH+TRH take an average of 1.666 seconds and 2.637 seconds, respectively, to produce a solution for R-TPP instances with $|M|=100, |K|=100, \lambda=0.9$.
 This is mainly because they need to frequently compute the objective values and savings each time a new market is inserted into the route.
 In contrast, the actions in our DRL-based approach are entirely based on the forward-propagation of the policy network.
 Therefore, the solution time is approximately linear with the number of visited markets in the constructed route.
-On synthetic R-TPP instances, the average solution time of RL-E2E is consistently less than 0.1 seconds, and the average solution time of RL+TRH is consistently less than 0.2 seconds.
+On synthetic R-TPP instances, the average solution time of RL-E2E is consistently below 0.1 seconds, and the average solution time of RL+TRH is consistently below 0.2 seconds.